 - processes that lead to lightning production in oceanic storm systems,

 - improvement of microphysics parameterizations and simulations of deep convection,

 - environmental controls on deep convective initiation and upscale growth of the convective systems,

 - properties of high ice water conditions with low radar reflectivity that are hazardous to aircraft and the processes that produce them, and

 To obtain requisite measurements for the above listed research, our group actively participates in large multi-country, multi-agency field campaigns around the world.
-Recent examples include NASA GPM satellite validation campaigns across the US, the HS3 and GRIP tropical cyclone campaigns in the Atlantic Basin, and the HAIC-HIWC project in Darwin, Australia and Cayenne, French Guiana.
-Upcoming experiments include the CACTI and RELAMPAGO campaigns in Argentina.
-Use the links to explore further details on our research group members and the research we perform.
+Recent examples include the NASA-supported CPEX campaign in the Atlantic and Gulf of Mexico, and the DOE-supported CACTI and NSF-supported RELAMPAGO campaigns in Argentina.
+Upcoming field campaigns include the NASA-supported CPEX-AW field campaign based in Cape Verde.